 This is one kind of signature I always find alarming.
 The signature you see on your right has been lifted from the suicide note of a Mumbai-based girl who killed herself in 2008.
 The girl wrote in her suicide note that she was taking the extreme step because she was not well prepared for her exams.

 According to signature analysis, the baseline of her suicide note clearly indicates that she was depressed and that she really did not like herself.
 Look at the strike-through strokes in her signature.
 Such strokes in signatures reflect self-hatred, a tendency to stab and punish oneself .
 That’s exactly what the girl did.

 Signature analysis says that if you have a signature with horizontal or vertical strike-through strokes (like my reader Mr Chaturvedi has), get rid of it.
 Every time you write a signature like this, you reinforce whatever the strokes stand for.
 If it’s self-hatred, you will dislike yourself all the more and take rash steps to sabotage everything you have accomplished or achieved.

 2. Camouflage signature

 To be honest, I had this type of signature till about four years ago (Pic below).
 On the face of it, the signature looks clean and there are no twisted strokes here.
 But notice the first letter and a circle around it.
-Now, here is the problem.
+That’s where the problem is.
 The stroke is not right.
 The circle, which sort of camouflages the first name, shows the writer creates self-limiting beliefs and follow by them religiously.

 Usually, people who are extremely sensitive have such signatures.
 The circle is used by the writer as a protective robe to avoid pain.
 If you have such a circle around your signature, get rid of it.
 I did that.
 The results will surprise you.
 (By the way, industrialist Anil Ambani’s signature falls in this category.
 Read here)